+Learn how to bind a quilt with ease.
 If you have spent time putting a quilt together you are going to want to bind it beautifully.
 Quilts can be wonderful tactile memories of fabrics treasured in the past.
-Little scraps of material making memories of garments once worn, now treasured and made into a quilt!
+Little scraps of materials make memories of garments once worn, now treasured and made into a quilt!

 How to Bind a Quilt

 Initially binding a quilt may seem tedious, but once you see how beautifully a quality binding enhances the quilt, you will want to spend time getting the binding of your quilt absolutely perfect.